preetisawant/cloud-foundry/permissions.md

 To work with a instance of the {{site.data.keyword.cfee_full_notm}}, users must be:
 1. Members of the {{site.data.keyword.Bluemix_notm}} account where the {{site.data.keyword.cfee_full_notm}} instance was created.
 2. Granted the following _Access Policies_ by the account administrator (see the _Identity & Access_ page under the [**Manage > Account > Users**](https://console.bluemix.net/iam/#/users) menu in the {{site.data.keyword.Bluemix_notm}} header to check your current account access policies):

-  - Access to at least one resource group in the {{site.data.keyword.Bluemix_notm}} account.
-Resource groups allow organizing resources into customized groupings to facilitate access control to those resources.
-You are prompted for a resource group when you create a new environment instance.
-  - Users must be assigned access to the {{site.data.keyword.cfee_full_notm}} service in the resource group under which the environment instance was created.
+  - Access to the {{site.data.keyword.cfee_full_notm}} service in the resource group under which the environment instance was created.
 The level of access and control that users have in an {{site.data.keyword.cfee_full_notm}} instance depends on the role that is granted in the access policy:
      - Users assigned administrator or editor roles can create organizations, assign managers to organizations and spaces, have full permissions to all organizations and spaces within the environment, and perform operational actions by using the Cloud Controller API.
 These users are automatically granted _cloud_controller.admin scope_ in the Cloud Foundry _User Account and Authentication scope_.
      - Users assigned a viewer role can see that environment in the main {{site.data.keyword.Bluemix_notm}} dashboard and can open its user interface.
 Users access to specific organizations and spaces within the environment is governed by the specific organization and spaces roles that are assigned by the managers of those organizations and spaces.
 For more information, see [Adding users to organizations](add-users.html).